-The failure to provide non-daily metering data within the specified timeframes has a practical operational impact for other market participants.
-Impacted participants have noted that they have incurred a significant operational burden on their systems to undertake metering data estimations, reissue bills once the non-daily meter reads are provided by Jemena and request special reads from Jemena.
+The failure to provide quarterly metering data within the specified timeframes has a practical operational impact for other market participants.
+Impacted participants have noted that they have incurred a significant operational burden on their systems to undertake metering data estimations, reissue bills once the quarterly meter reads are provided by Jemena and request special reads from Jemena.

-Market participants have reported that the delay in non-daily meter reads provided by Jemena and the consequent estimations have resulted in a negative experience for their customers.
-They have reported a significant increase in customer complaints and support during the period between January 2015 and August 2015.
+Market participants have reported that the delay in quarterly meter reads provided by Jemena and the consequent estimations have resulted in a negative experience for their customers.
+They have reported a significant increase in customer complaints and support.
 The complaints and enquiries are mainly in reference to bill estimations, delayed bills and amended bills.